 So this project was for a Broadway style vanity mirror.
 I found them online for $250-600 so decided to try and see if I could custom build one.
 All the materials I got from Home Depot for about $200.
 Home Depot is normally my go-to place for any projects like this one, especially if I need tools.
 My friend told me that I might’ve been able to save a bit of money if I had used a home depot promo code.
 I’ll have to use that next time.
 It’s important to save money where you can.

-It was pretty easy actually, I sketched out about what I wanted to do on a piece of notebook paper, went to Home Depot to see what parts were available then adjusted my plans accordingly.
-I wanted to have lighting on the top and both sides, a large mirror and most importantly a dimmer switch.
-I grabbed all the parts and supplies and over the weekend I created a huge mirror that puts out a ton of light, 560 Watts, and it’s dimmable.
+It was pretty easy actually, I sketched out what I wanted to do on a piece of notebook paper, went to Home Depot to see what parts were available then adjusted my plans accordingly.
+I wanted to have lighting on the top and both sides, a large mirror, and most importantly a dimmer switch.
+Probably, I might have to get in touch with technicians similar to the ones who provide Electrical wiring and rewiring in Atlanta, GA in my vicinity, and ask for their professional opinion.
+As for now, I grabbed all the parts and supplies and over the weekend I created a huge mirror that puts out a ton of light, 560 Watts, and it’s dimmable.

 Here’s the basic needs.